Rays vs. Mets Player Props Betting Odds

 Franco Stats

-- Wander Franco has 49 hits with 15 doubles, seven home runs, 13 walks and 24 RBI.
-He's also stolen 12 bases.
+- Wander Franco has 49 hits with 15 doubles, seven home runs and 15 walks.
+He has driven in 24 runs with 14 stolen bases.

 Franco Recent Games